runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 If you run into problems, see [examples](../examples) or create an issue from github.

+## Plugin Options

+- `placeholder?: string`: The placeholder to replace with the `.env` file content

+- `debug?: boolean`: Whether to dump debug logs, logs will be dumped to <package-root>/vite-plugin-dotenv-debug.log

 ## 🤝 Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull